andreberg/BMScript/README.markdown

 * The initial code base comes from a while back from my very first attempt to write a "real world" Objective-C class

+* BMScript is not threadsafe (yet).
+There is a define BM_ATOMIC that controls the atomicity of the getter and setter methods and even a BMSCRIPT_THREAD_SAFE which employs some locks in critical sections but this is completely untested code!
+  Especially stuff that deals with the instance execution history has not been catered for.
+  For example two threads could potentially try to access an execution result on the same instance and cause a race condition.

 * I tested what I could with the tools I have available (e.g. xcode + gdb, caveman debugging, dtrace, instruments) but to date it hasn't been used in heavyweight code.

 * Therefore: **Use at your own risk!** I'm just throwing it out there for whomever might find it useful.

 Usage